darktable-org/dtdocs/content/darkroom/masking-and-blending/masks/drawn-and-parametric.md

 exclusive mode
 : In the opposite case you set the “combine masks” combobox to exclusive mode and make sure that all polarity buttons are set to positive (+).
 Your starting point is a mask with all values at 1.0, i.e. all pixels selected.
 You now adjust the parametric mask sliders to exclude parts of your image as needed or directly draw shapes on the canvas to exclude those areas.

-: For your convenience the parametric masks GUI provides a toggle button that inverts all channel polarities and toggles between inclusive and exclusive mode in the “combine masks” combobox.
+For your convenience the parametric masks GUI provides a toggle button that inverts all channel polarities and toggles between inclusive and exclusive mode in the “combine masks” combobox.

-For novice users it is recommended that you stick to these two use cases.
+For novice users it is recommended that you stick to the above two use cases.
 This means that you should decide beforehand how you want to construct your mask.